zohirhamid/TRACKED/README.md

    - **Type:** Binary, Number, Time, or Duration
    - **Unit:** Optional unit (e.g., "hours", "L", "/5")
    - **Display Order:** Controls column order in the grid

+**Note:** Free users are limited to 3 trackers.
+Upgrade to Pro for unlimited.

 ### Tracking Data